Iowa Startup Accelerator

 Invest in ISA startups directly

 At any given time, several of the ISA startups are seeking investment from individual angel investors, generally in amounts of $50,000 or more per investor.
-If you’re an accredited angel investor and you’d like to be put in touch with ISA startups looking for funds, contact Eric at firstname.lastname@example.org.
+The easiest way to do this is to simply join Corridor Angel Investors.
+But if you only have interest in one of our portfolio companies, and you’re an accredited angel investor and you’d like to be put in touch with an ISA startup looking for funds, contact Eric at firstname.lastname@example.org.
 Please note that we don’t make blind referrals to the teams, so the first step is to reach out.
 We’ll have coffee, and then consider making a referral once we get to know you and you’ve confirmed your accredited status.
 Neither ISA nor any staff member receives compensation for such referrals.

 Invest in ISA startups via a syndicate